MaterializeInc/materialize/misc/dbt-materialize/README.md

 ------|----------
 `mz_generate_name(identifier)` | Generates a fully-qualified name (including the database and schema) given an object name.

+We provide a `materialize-dbt-utils` package with Materialize-specific implementations of dispatched macros from `dbt-utils`.
+To use this package in your dbt project, check the latest installation instructions in [dbt Hub](https://hub.getdbt.com/materializeinc/materialize_dbt_utils/latest/).

 ### Seeds

 [`dbt seed`](https://docs.getdbt.com/reference/commands/seed/) will create a